 Please Note: The carat weight listed on the website for pairs is the combined total weight of the two gemstones.

 Alexandrites are mined in various locations around the world.
 All origins produce high and low quality gemstones.
 The origin of the alexandrite can have an impact on its value, primarily in the higher quality.
 Low quality alexandrite will not receive a premium even if they are mined from a rare and prestigious origin.
 See below various origins alexandrites are mined from:

 |Russia||Very prestigious origin producing top quality alexandrites.
 Original alexandrites were sourced from Russia but there are no new gems being recovered from the region.|

 |Brazil||Very prestigious origin producing top quality alexandrites.|

-Alexandrite from desired mines such as Russia and Brazil will carry a premium over alexandrites from other origins.
+Alexandrites from Russian and Brazilian mines carry a premium over Alexandrites from other origins.
 The premium grows as the quality and size/weight of a gemstone increases.

 Many local jewelers use a letter grading system to educate their customers of quality.
 To assist our customers to relate to the jewelers grading system, we have provided an overall grade.
 Please see the full grading scale and description below:

 |Grading||% of All Alexandrite||Description|

 These alexandrites are of Brazilian or Russian origin and are the rarest and highly sought out by collectors.
 They have rich color and 90 to 100% color change, very slightly included to eye clean clarity and exhibit nice sparkle.
 These gems tend to appreciate most in value over time due to rarity and high demand....View More

 Fine quality alexandrites that are typically found at higher end boutiques.
 They have rich color and 80 to 100% color change, very slightly included to eye clean clarity and exhibit nice sparkle....View More